Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Model Evaluation

 \tablehere{3}

-In the simulation design, we considered standardized TIC and fixed the distribution of the growth factors of the longitudinal outcome and the TVC since the examination of how the trajectory shapes affect model performance is out of the interest of this project.
+In the simulation design, we considered standardized TIC and fixed the distribution of the growth factors of the longitudinal outcome and the TVC, as examining how the trajectory shapes affect model performance is beyond this project's scope.
 We considered a midway knot for the trajectories of the longitudinal outcome.
-The correlation between the TIC and trait feature of the TVC was set as $0.3$.
-Three levels of trait effects were included in the simulation design to allow the TIC and the trait feature of the TVC to account for $13\%$ or $26\%$ variability of the growth factors of the longitudinal outcome.
-Specifically, all coefficients from the TVC trait feature were set as $0$, and the TIC was set to explain $13\%$ variability of the growth factors of the longitudinal outcome in the first scenario.
-In the second and third scenarios, they together accounted for $13\%$ or $26\%$ variability, respectively.
-Moreover, four levels of state effects were considered for each of the three methods.
-With these conditions of the regression coefficients, we aimed to check if the proposed methods could detect trait and state effects.
-In addition, we set the residual covariance between the longitudinal outcome and the TVC to a moderate level (i.e., the correlation was set as $0.3$) and two levels of sample size ($n=200$ or $500$).
+The correlation between the TIC and the initial trait of the TVC was set as $0.3$.
+Three levels of baseline effects were included in the simulation design to allow the TIC and the initial trait of the TVC to account for $13\%$ or $26\%$ variability of the growth factors of the longitudinal outcome.
+In the first scenario, all coefficients from the TVC initial trait were set as $0$, and the TIC was designated to explain $13\%$ variability of the growth factors of the longitudinal outcome.
+The TIC and the initial state of the TVC jointly accounted for $13\%$ or $26\%$ variability in the second and third scenarios, respectively.
+Furthermore, we considered four levels of temporal effect for each of the three methods.
+With these conditions for the regression coefficients, our objective was to determine whether the proposed methods could detect trait and temporal effects.
+Additionally, we set the residual covariance between the longitudinal outcome and the TVC at a moderate level (i.e., the correlation was set as $0.3$) and considered two levels of sample size ($n=200$ or $500$).